Vik-Maharaj/horiseon-website-code-refactor/README.md

 - CSS selectors were reorganized and revised
 - the title element was changed to be more descriptive

 After completing those changes, Horiseon's website SEO was improved.
-Thus, this project shows that a few technical changes can go a long way in helping an existing become so much more.
+Thus, this project shows that a few technical changes can go a long way in helping an existing website become so much more.

 Link to the deployed website: https://vik-maharaj.github.io/horiseon-website-code-refactor/